Tanks of New Zealand: M4 Sherman

 The 4th New Zealand Armoured Brigade was equipped with various variants of the M4 Sherman tank throughout the Italian Campaign.
 The bulk of these tanks were diesel powered Sherman IIIs armed with a 75mm gun.
 In October 1944 the brigade received its first batch of 16 up-gunned Sherman Fireflys armed with the 17 pounder anti-tank gun.
 Initially Sherman ICs were provided, but these were later replaced by Sherman VCs.
 An additional 16 Sherman VCs were acquired in March 1945 and a further 16 in April 1945.
-The brigade also received a total of 18 Sherman IBs in early 1945 armed with a 105 mm Howitzer.
+The brigade also received a total of 18 Sherman IBs in early 1945 armed with a 105 mm howitzer.

 The 28th Assault Squadron utilised engineering variants of the M4 Sherman tank.
 These included Sherman Vs equipped with a dozer blade to clear obstacles and Sherman Kangaroos, turretless Shermans used as armoured personnel carriers.
 The squadron also used turretless Sherman II fascine carriers and Sherman I ARKs (armoured ramp carriers).
 The Sherman ARKs had a bridge built across the chassis in place of the turret.
 When driven into a ditch, the tank would act as a temporary bridge over which other vehicles could pass.
 Two ARKs were sometimes stacked, one on top of the other, to bridge particularly deep gaps.

-M10 Tank Destroyer
+M10 tank destroyer

-The 7th Anti-Tank Regiment was partially equipped with M10 Tank Destroyers from 1944.
+The 7th Anti-Tank Regiment was partially equipped with M10 tank destroyers from 1944.
 The regiment also received a single 17pdr SP Achilles, a variant of the M10 armed with the more powerful Ordnance QF 17-pounder anti-tank gun.

 Centurion

 The 4th Armoured Brigade was formed during the Second World War in October 1942 from the remnants of the 4th New Zealand Infantry Brigade and was officially disbanded after the war.
 The 4th Armoured Brigade was reformed in April 1953 and gradually the old Valentine tanks were replaced by more modern British Centurion main battle tanks, along with the M41 Walker Bulldog tanks.
 New Zealand purchased its first Mk3 Centurion in 1950.
 The Centurion was intended to aid in training Armoured Corps men for service with one of the British regiments stationed in Korea.
 Named Scipio Africanus, the first tank was joined by two more Mk 3s in 1953, named Scorpion and Scarab respectively.
 In 1963 the Army purchased 8 Centurions from spare British reserve stocks in Hong Kong.
 These were a mixture of Mk 5 and 5/1s.
 Most of these had the Type A barrel though some were equipped with the Type B. In addition a single MK I Armoured Recovery Vehicle was also purchased.
-These were removed from service in 1968, with eight being sold to the Australian Army (Including the recovery vehicle).
+These were removed from service in 1968, with eight being sold to the Australian Army (including the recovery vehicle).
 The recovery vehicle served with the Australian Army in Vietnam while the others were used to rebuild other Centurions which had sustained battle damage.
 Of the four vehicles left in New Zealand, two were preserved, while two were used as training targets on the weapons ranges at Waiouru.
 One Centurion stands outside the Queen Elizabeth II Army Memorial Museum in Waiouru.